MicrosoftDocs/visualstudio-docs/subscriptions/subscription-removed.md

 ## Visual Studio subscription assignments deleted by Microsoft

-If you're a subscriptions admin, you might occasionally see in your dashboard that Microsoft has removed a subscription.
+If you're a subscriptions admin, you might occasionally see in your dashboard that Microsoft removed a subscription.
 The reason says that the account is closed.

-### Why an account may be removed
+### Why an account might be removed

 + Subscribers request closure of their Microsoft accounts.
 If a subscriber requests closure of a Microsoft account (MSA), subscriptions associated with that MSA are removed.
 For more information including important things to consider before closing an account, see [How to close your Microsoft account](https://support.microsoft.com/account-billing/how-to-close-your-microsoft-account-c1b2d13f-4de6-6e1b-4a31-d9d668849979).
 + Subscribers are removed from Microsoft Entra tenant.
 Subscriptions can automatically assign subscriptions through a Microsoft Entra group.
 When they're removed from the group, their subscriptions are removed.